hhvm/user-documentation/guides/hhvm/98-FAQ/01-faq.md

 ./hphp/tools/hhvm_wrapper.php --help
 ```

-### How do I resolve the "Failed to initialize central HHBC repository at `/var/www/.hhvm.hhbc` error"?
+### How do I resolve the "Failed to initialize central HHBC repository at `/var/www/.hhvm.hhbc`" error?

 Try deleting `/var/run/hhvm/hhvm.hhbc` and run your program again